Marketing Automation Vs. CRM: What’s the difference? Do they overlap? Do I need both for my business?

 What is the difference?

-Put simply, Marketing Automation focuses on the marketing side of your business (as the name suggests), whereas CRM focuses more on the sales side.
+Put simply, Marketing Automation focuses on the marketing side of your business (as the name suggests), whereas CRM focuses more on the sales and customer retention.

 Do they overlap?

 Marketing Automation and CRM focus on different things.
 But you may have noticed one common feature: customers.
 Some of them are prospective, some of them are closed deals, but they are all customers.

 Surely it makes sense to keep all customer records in one place, regardless of whether they are related to marketing or sales?
 This is not a new idea.
 Many companies and many platforms incorporate features of both Marketing Automation and CRM into their systems.
 So the answer to the question is yes, they do overlap.

 Marketing Automation Vs. CRM: can you choose just one?
 This depends on the needs of your business, but in most cases we would recommend using both.

 As discussed above, Marketing Automation and CRM focus on different aspects of a customer’s journey.
 It’s always important to remember that customers are the key to your business.
 Customers are your business.
 Igniting customers’ interest in your products and services is equally as important as closing sales.